Customer Engagement | Pitney Bowes

 Once companies can store and access customer interactions across every channel – from print to call centers to social media – the most important step is making sure to use all that valuable data.
 Businesses should look for end-to-end automation tools that can track and control the creation and delivery of content all the way to outreach and response.

-When customer data is analysed, customized communications can be created and sent across different channels, where companies can monitor feedback and sentiment.
+When customer data is analyzed, customized communications can be created and sent across different channels, where companies can monitor feedback and sentiment.
 This kind of data-driven, customer communication management can truly revolutionize the customer service experience.
 Companies will know exactly what a customer needs and be able to send it to them at the right time and through the right channel.